haosulab/SAPIEN/docs/source/tutorial/rendering/camera.rst

-The ``Window`` of the viewer also provides the same interfaces as ``CameraEntity``, ``get_float_texture`` and ``get_uint32_texture``, to allow taking screenshots programmaitcally.
+The ``Window`` of the viewer also provides the same interfaces as ``CameraEntity``, ``get_float_texture`` and ``get_uint32_texture``, to allow taking screenshots programmatically.
 Thus, you could take a screenshot by calling them.
 Notice the definition of ``rpy`` (roll, yaw, pitch) when you set the viewer camera.